 Polish kwas dates to 10th-century Poland.
 It was a common drink among the peasants but eventually became accepted by the szlachta (Polish aristocracy).
 After the collapse of Communism, kwas as a drink gave way to Western soft drinks and its popularity has waned over recent years.
 It remains a main component of staropolskie (Old Polish) cooking.

-This Eastern European fermented beverage is typically made with black or other rye bread and is imbibed as a thirst quencher in the summer or as a health elixir.
+This Eastern European fermented beverage is typically made with black or other rye bread and is imbibed as a thirst quencher in the summer.
 Although it is fermented, this slightly sweet beverage is considered nonalcoholic (0.05% to 1%).
 It can be made with the addition of fruits like strawberries and raisins or herbs like mint.

 Bread kvas for cooking is made a little differently than the beverage and is used as an ingredient for soups like Russian botvinia and some versions of okroshka (some recipes call for buttermilk in place of the kvas as a souring agent), and for Polish żurek.
 Beet kwas is used in Polish Christmas Eve beet soup.